Fluffy pumpkin pancakes taste like clouds of pumpkin pie! This easy recipe is a must try for a festive seasonal breakfast.

 Needless to say these pumpkin spice pancakes were a hit with my family.
 We were sitting around the kitchen table eating stacks of pancakes and sipping our morning coffee.
 I’m pretty sure all of us had seconds, which doesn’t usually happen at breakfast, but it did with these pancakes!

 So my advice to my other fall fanatics is to wake up in the morning, brew a hot pot of coffee and get some fluffy pumpkin pancakes on the griddle.
-Oh, and don’t forget the secret ingredient 😉
+If you enjoyed this recipe, tag @ifyougiveablondeakitchen on social media!

 Fluffy Pumpkin Pancakes